izzy-Davies04/SAIntervarsityHackathon2025/docs/SETUP.md

-//check Readme.md on src directory
+> check Readme.md on src/ directory
+> check assets/ for presentation and demo video